-Styrofoam egg cartons are a great packing material when sending, or packing items that you don't want damaged.
-Instead of paying for Styrofoam peanuts, or bubble-wrap you can just re use your empty egg cartons as buffers.
+Styrofoam egg cartons are a great packing material when sending, or packing items that you don't want to be damaged.
+Instead of paying for Styrofoam peanuts, or bubble wrap you can just reuse your empty egg cartons as buffers.

 Those little egg carton holes make a perfect coin caddy if you're having a yard sale.

 Little baby socks fit perfectly into egg carton cups after they've been folded together.
 Decorate the carton and make a cute display, or place the carton in a drawer and the little socks will be much easier to find.
-A decorated carton, and some cute little socks also makes a great baby shower gift.
+A decorated carton and some cute little socks also make a great baby shower gift.

 Plastic or foam egg cartons are great for freezing meatballs.
-They stop the meatballs from being squished in the freezer and loosing their shape.
+They stop the meatballs from being squished in the freezer and losing their shape.

 Create fire starters with dryer lint, wax, and an empty cardboard egg carton.
 Collect up and keep the ends of candles in a jar and once you have enough you can melt them down for this project.
 Simply fill each cup with dryer lint and pour over the melted wax.
-Once set you can tear of a cup at a time and these become handy little fire starters for fireplaces, or campfires.
+You can tear off a cup at a time.
+These become handy little fire starters for fireplaces or campfires.

 You can use empty plastic or foam egg cartons as ice cube trays.

 The little egg carton cups are the perfect size for packaging truffles.
-Decorate a carton and fill with delicious truffles for a gift of simply protect your truffles on the way to the party.
+Decorate a carton and fill it with delicious truffles for a gift of simply protecting your truffles on the way to the party.

-Compost worms benefit from a balanced diet, and they do like to breakdown paper, and cardboard.
+Compost worms benefit from a balanced diet, and the worms loves to break down paper and cardboard.
 You can rip up your empty egg cartons and feed them to your compost worms.

 Egg cartons with lids make great storage for ribbon.
 Poke a hole in the lid and thread the ribbon through, while keeping the rest well contained within the carton.